ESIPFed/data-help-desk/docs/resources/questions_from_users.md

 ### FAIR Principles and Open Data

-1. What do FAIR and open really mean?
+1. What does FAIR really mean?
+1. What is Open Science and Data?
-1. Better definition of 'accessible' in FAIR
+1. What is a better definition of 'accessible' in FAIR?

 <a id="data-plans"></a>